METrimble/MyCloset/README.md

 ### MyCloset is a simple web app aimed to help me pick out outfits and make smart clothing purchases.
 All assets are custom designed.

-This project uses HTML / Handlebars, JavaScript, CSS, and nodejs to render the page SQL and a local MySQL server to save information on multiple clothing assets and serve as a future way to save outfit combinations with future features.
+This project uses HTML / Handlebars, JavaScript, CSS, and nodejs to render pages.
+SQL and a local MySQL server are used to save information on multiple clothing assets and serve as a future way to save outfit combinations.

 Screen Shots